-Students studying abroad in Spring 2018 should plan on attending pre-departure orientation on Saturday, November 11, 2017.
+Students studying abroad for Summer 2018, Fall 2018, or Academic Year 2018-2019 should plan on attending pre-departure orientation on Saturday, April 14, 2018.
 Registration is located at the kiosk help desk area on the 3rd floor of Waterman Building.
 Check your UVM email closer to this date for more details.

 Read the Study Abroad Guidebook

 All UVM students studying abroad are required to read the Study Abroad Guidebook before departure.
 It is a comprehensive resource guide covering topics such as health and safety, International SOS, insurance, and packing.
 The Guidebook is also designed to be a resource while students are abroad.

 Exchange and External Students: Final UVM approval is not granted until you have completed all of iAbroad and have registered for the OverSeas Study Program (OSSP) or BUCK for the Buckham Program.
 You will receive a confirmation email after you have completed the final form in iAbroad to request your OSSP Registration.
 The Registrar's Office will automatically register students who have completed this form.